mvellandi/journal-old/_posts/2011-04-20-an-illustrated-history-of-interaction-design-bill-verplank.md

 ---
-title: An Illustrated History of Interaction Design &#8211; Bill Verplank
+title: "An Illustrated History of Interaction Design: Bill Verplank"
+layout: post
 date: 2011-04-20T12:04:56+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Bill Verplank shows various paradigms of interaction design, including a good history of the practice since working at Xerox in the late 70s
 categories: